 Some linguistic and cultural differences exist among ethnic Estonians.
 About 10,000 Setu people live in southeastern Estonia.
-They speak a different dialect of Estonian (see p.
-1 of Language and Communication) and largely identify with Slavic culture and the Russian Orthodox religious tradition (see p.
-4 of Religion and Spirituality).
+They speak a different dialect of Estonian (see Language and Communication) and largely identify with Slavic culture and the Russian Orthodox religious tradition (see Religion and Spirituality).
 The inhabitants of the Muhu archipelago also have their own dialect.